tokunwarsingh/kbstechnocraft_gpaphql_learning/03-graphql-schema-and-type-system/README.md

 # Episode 3: Building Your First Schema with Custom Types

 Welcome to **Episode 3** of the GraphQL Mastery Course!
-Today, we’ll create custom types in your GraphQL schema and write resolvers to fetch data.
+Today, we'll create custom types in your GraphQL schema and write resolvers to fetch data from a real dataset.

 ---